-- Questions are also emerging surrounding the safety of ibuprofen / non-steroidal anti-inflammatory medications as well as corticosteroids / steroidal anti-inflammatory medications, in case of coronavirus.
+- Questions are also emerging surrounding the safety of ibuprofen / non-steroidal anti-inflammatory medications (NSAIDs), as well as corticosteroids / steroidal anti-inflammatory medications, in case of coronavirus.
 If possible, avoid their use if you have symptoms.

 - An additional safe way to treat fever is to take a bath or shower.
 The water temperature should be comfortable, not cold, because shivering can raise your core body temperature – and the idea is to lower it.
 When you get out of the bath or shower, the leftover water evaporating from your skin can help lower your temperature.

 Steam.
-Inhale steam 3+ times a day.
+Inhale steam daily.
 The best way to do this is with a steam inhaler, a device that outputs steam that is not too hot to breathe.
 A humidifier or shower also works.
 The older method many people know is to boil water in a pot and then put your head over it, under a dishtowel; just make sure you don’t do damage with hot water or steam that’s too hot to breathe.
 There are no miracle cures and this is no exception; it just helps your airways open and drain a bit better.

 Keep moving.
 Go for a daily walk in the fresh air and sunlight when possible, while keeping your safe distance from other people.
 Exceptions: You’re too tired – then rest!
 You’re symptomatic and can’t get out of your apartment building without coughing in the shared elevator – stay home!

 - Keep drinking.